lightning-tv/solid/docs/intro/realworldperformance.md

 </LazyUp>
 ```

-- **`<LazyUp>`**: Lazy-loads items in the `Row` or `Column` component, reducing initial render time.
+- **`<LazyUp>`**: Lazy-renders items in the `Row` or `Column` component, reducing initial render time.
+Useful if you have a lot of Rows and only need to display 2 or 3.
-  - The `upCount` property specifies how many items (e.g., `Poster`) are displayed on the screen at a time.
+  - The `upCount` property specifies how many items (e.g., `Rows` or `Poster`) are visible on the screen at load time.
 - **`<Dynamic>`**: Dynamically renders components based on the item type, allowing a single `Column` to display different `Row` types, such as `Poster` or `Hero`.

 ## Conclusion

 SolidJS and Blits are both frameworks built on top of the Lightning 3 Renderer, allowing for immediate rendering with WebGL.
 But for speed, flexibility, and developer-friendly design, **SolidJS** stands out.
-Its open-source router, parallel data fetching, and reusable components make it a robust choice for real-world applications.
+Its open-source router, parallel data fetching, and reusable components make it a robust choice for quickly building real-world applications.

 For a hands-on experience, check out the live [Solid TMDB demo](https://lightning-tv.github.io/solid-demo-app/#/tmdb) and the [Blits TMDB demo](https://blits-demo.lightningjs.io/#/demos/tmdb) to see the differences firsthand!